 The California University Police Department is a fully recognized law enforcement agency as authorized by 71 P.S.
 646, the Administrative Code of 1929 as amended and Title 18 of the Pennsylvania Consolidated Status (Crime and Offenses), and 24 P.S.
 20-1006-A (14) 20-10A (5) of the State System of Higher Education Act.

 The department consists of professionally trained individuals capable of responding to requests for assistance in routine and emergency situations.
 The department, a diverse group of police officers, communications officers and secretarial staff, provides continuous 24-hour assistance to the University community.

-Additional services offered to University students, faculty and staff consist of parking and traffic management, criminal investigations, health, fire and safety surveys, special event planning, accident investigation and crime prevention information and presentations.
+Additional services offered to University students, faculty and staff include parking and traffic management, criminal investigations, health, fire and safety surveys, special event planning, accident investigation, and crime prevention information and presentations.

 Pursuant to the Pennsylvania College and University Security Act and the Federal Crime Awareness and Campus Security Act of 1990, postsecondary institutions, including colleges and universities, must annually make available to all applicants, students and employees information with respect to campus crime statistics and the security policies of the institution.

-The information is compiled by California University and made available through the Office of Admissions, Office of Student Affairs, University Police and on the University website.
+The information is compiled by California University and made available through the Office of Admissions, Office of Student Affairs and University Police and on the University website.